-The Impact Of Adverse Childhood Experiences-💜
+The Impact Of Adverse Childhood Experiences-đź’ś

 CNS Healthcare • February 28, 2025

-Adverse Childhood Experiences (ACEs), are capable of affecting an adult's mental health well into adulthood.
+These days, it's not uncommon to learn that many adults struggle with the lasting effects of negative past childhood traumas.
+These experiences are known as Adverse Childhood Experiences (ACEs).
+They have the ability to affect an adult's mental health well into adulthood.
 While the effects can be significant, there are solutions and methods of getting support.

 Key Takeaways